Asynchronous Stochastic Approximation with Applications to Average-Reward Reinforcement Learning: Asynchronous SA: Stability and Convergence

 \subsection{Results}

 We now present our stability and convergence theorems for algorithm (\ref{eq-alg0}).
-The stability theorem, our first main result of this section, parallels Borkar~\cite[Thm.\ 4.1]{Bor23} for synchronous algorithms.
-Its proof is given in Sec.~\ref{sec-sa-proofs}.
+The stability theorem, our first main result in this section, parallels Borkar~\cite[Thm.\ 4.1]{Bor23} for synchronous algorithms.
+Its proof, given in Sec.~\ref{sec-sa-proofs}, extends the Borkar--Meyn stability argument through a stopping-time construction, as noted earlier in the introduction.

 \begin{theorem} For algorithm (\ref{eq-alg0}) under Assums.~\ref{cond-h}--\ref{cond-us}, $\{x_n\}$ is bounded a.s. \end{theorem}

 Combining Thm.\ \ref{thm-1} with established SA theory \cite{Bor98,Bor23} leads to our convergence theorem.
 This theorem characterizes the asymptotic behavior of both the individual iterates $\{x_n\}$ and a continuous trajectory formed by them, which we introduce first.